slamii/slamii.github.io/_posts/2019-03-23-Window-functions.md

 title: Window functions
 ---

-<p class="excerpt">Window functions in MySQL and PostgreSQL.</p>
+<p class="excerpt">Window functions in MySQL and PostgrSQL.</p>

 ### What is it?

-Window functions are functions applied to sets of rows defined by an OVER() clause.
-This set of rows is called a *window* and it provides context for the functions to operate in.
+Window functions are functions applied to sets of rows.
+An SQL query using window function defines for each processed row a set of rows called a *window* and this window provides the context for the functions to operate within. *Windowing* means applying calculations to a set of rows and returning a single value.
+Without an example this sounds uselessly abstract, so let's be quick to fix this:

 <div class="gist-wrapper"><script src="https://gist.github.com/slamii/74853d572c88c37e709d420d2409017d.js"></script></div>

-The above query would yield results like:
+The query below could yield results like the following:

 ```sql
 id      date        value     rank